hukvadim/beavers/README.md

-# Beavers!
+# Beavers.
 A project for Zachary's exam.

 The goal was to score 100 points on the exam.
 To do this, you need to develop a front-end and a back-end.